ahmadajmi/CSS-Grid-Layout/README.md

 **Grid Cell**

 The smallest unit of the grid that can be referenced when positioning grid lines.
-It is the space between two adjacent row and two adjacent column grid lines.
+It is the space between two adjacent row and two adjacent column grid lines, or the space between 4 grid lines.

 **Grid Item**

-Grid items are the child elements of the grid container and the contents of the grid container consists of zero or more grid items.
+Grid items are the child elements of the grid container, and the contents of the grid container consists of zero or more grid items.

 **Grid Area**

-Logical space used to layout one or more grid items

 The space used to layout one or more grid items bound by 4 grid lines.